aistabci/abci-docs/en/docs/tips/spack.md

 (snip)
 ```

-We can find that OpenMPI having hash `4mmghhf` is what we want, and we need to use a module named `openmpi-3.1.1-gcc-4.8.5-4mmghhf`.
+You can find that OpenMPI having hash `4mmghhf` is what you want, and you need to use a module named `openmpi-3.1.1-gcc-4.8.5-4mmghhf`.

-To build an MPI program using the above OpenMPI, we need to load a CUDA module provided by ABCI and the  OpenMPI module.
+To build an MPI program using the above OpenMPI, you need to load a CUDA module provided by ABCI and the  OpenMPI module.
 ```
 source ${HOME}/spack/share/spack/setup-env.sh
 [username@g0001 ~]$ module load cuda/10.1/10.1.243